Ami slumped in her chair as her father read to her a very disagreeable letter.

 “No, I’m being realistic.”
 Mad crossed his arms defiantly.
 “Stop acting like a child and man up.”

-“You’re just a big baby.”
-Mad shook his head.
-“You know how neither of the nations trust the other.
+“You’re just a big baby.
+You know how neither of the nations trust the other.
 The alliance was supposed to go through years and years ago, but because it didn’t, there was more mayhem added to the mix.
 More confusion and less trust.
 You know that we need the alliance to go through.
-And what’s more, we can’t have the Princess running back to her parents crying and saying that her husband is a terribly unloving character and just plain horrible.”
+And what’s more, we can’t have the Princess running back to her parents, crying and saying that the marriage would never work and that her husband is a bully.”

 “It’d be her fault.”
 Jack muttered.
-“I'm not mean to everyone.
-Just to people I don’t like.”
+“And I'm not a bully.”

 Jack glared at Madison.